ayushsa24/rag_using_langchain/README.md

 # rag_using_langchain
-A Streamlit-based RAG application that allows users to paste links or YouTube videos and ask questions, retrieving accurate answers using LangChain, OpenAI, FAISS, and HuggingFace embeddings.
+A Streamlit-based RAG application that allows users to paste YouTube videos links and ask questions, retrieving accurate answers using LangChain, OpenAI, FAISS, and HuggingFace embeddings.

 # 🔗 RAG Q&A with Streamlit

 This project is a **Retrieval-Augmented Generation (RAG) application** built with **Streamlit**.
-It allows users to paste a website link or a YouTube video, ask questions, and get accurate AI-powered answers with supporting sources.
+It allows users to paste a YouTube video link, ask questions, and get accurate AI-powered answers with supporting sources.

 ---